instadeepai/Mava/README.md

 The current version of Mava has been based on code from the following projects:

-- 🤖 [PureJaxRL][purejaxrl] provides simple code implementations for end-to-end RL training in JAX.
+- 🤖 [PureJaxRL][purejaxrl] for simple code implementations of end-to-end RL training in JAX.
-- 🌀 [DeepMind Anakin][anakin_notebook] provides a notebook that illustrates using the Anakin podracer architecture for training RL systems in JAX at scale.
+- 🌀 [DeepMind Anakin][anakin_notebook] for the Anakin podracer architecture to train RL agents at scale.
-- 🌳 [EPyMARL][epymarl] provides a framework for training MARL systems using a PyTorch backend.
 - 🌴 [Jumanji][jumanji] a diverse suite of scalable RL environments written in JAX, including multi-agent environments.

 [Paper]: https://arxiv.org/pdf/2107.01460.pdf